-- The entry must be prepared by Scouts at their campsite and can't be made before the Klondike. - If an ingredient list is stated you MUST use those ingredients, which is sometimes noted as only those listed ingredients. - A serving or two needs to be brought to headquarters between 7:00 and 7:30 PM for judging. - The winner will receive a prize worth \$70.
+- You MUST use only the above ingredients and the entry must be prepared by Scouts at their campsite and can't be made before the Klondike. - A serving or two needs to be brought to headquarters between 7:00 and 7:30 PM for judging. - The winner will receive a prize worth \$70.